They Drive by Night: Production

+Production on They Drive by Night began in late April 1940.

 Walsh said Raft's acting "had improved" since they worked together on The Bowery (1933).
 "He was better at memorizing dialogue and he was careful about the way he dressed."

+Home media

+They Drive by Night was first released on DVD by Warner Bros.
+Discovery Home Entertainment (then-Warner Home Video) on November 4, 2003.
+It was then re-released for the same format on June 27, 2017, as part of the Warner Archive Collection.
+The film will release on Blu-ray on March 26, 2024, as part of Warner Archive.

 Reception

 Box office

 The film was a big box office success.
-According to Warner Bros it earned $1,092,000 domestically and $504,000 foreign in its initial run.
+According to Warner Bros., it earned $1,092,000 domestically and $504,000 foreign in its initial run.
 Raft's biographer claims the film eventually earned $4 million.

 Critical response

 When the film was released, The New York Times film critic, Bosley Crowther, gave the film a positive review, writing, "But for fanciers of hard-boiled cinema, They Drive By Night still offers an entertaining ride.
 As Mr. Raft modestly remarks of his breed, 'We're tougher than any truck ever come off an assembly line.'
 That goes for the picture, too."